 "Onto this stage stepped Christopher Columbus.
 This skilled Italian seafarer persuaded the Spanish monarchs to outfit him with three tiny but seaworthy ships, manned by a motley crew.
 Daringly, he unfurled the sails of his cockleshell craft and headed westward.
 His superstitious sailors, fearful of venturing in the oceanic unknown, grew increasingly mutinous.
 After six weeks at sea, failure loomed when, on October 12, 1492, the crew sighted an island in the Bahamas.
 A new world thus swam within the vision of Europeans."

-It definitely sounds like a novel!
+This definitely sounds like a novel!

 "Eager to capitalize on the new technology and knowledge, Christopher Columbus, an ambitious sailor from the Italian port city of Genoa, approached John II of Portugal in 1484 and asked him to support a voyage westward from Portugal, to the East Indies.
 The king refused when his geographers warned that Columbus had underestimated the distance.
 Undeterred, Columbus peddled his idea to various European governments over the next several years but found no one willing to take the risk.
 Finally, in 1492, Ferdinand and Isabella's defeat of the Moors provided Columbus with an opportunity."

-Plus, not only does the book cover all of the historical information for the US history exam, the book also spends plenty of time explaining the AP exam essays, including the tricky document-based question.
-So not only does the book prep you for the AP US History exam's material, it helps you get ready for the exam itself.
+Not only does Cracking the AP US History Exam cover all the historical information for the APUSH exam, but it also spends ample time explaining the exam essays, including the tricky Document-Based Question.
+So basically, the book preps you for the AP US History exam's material and helps you get ready for the exam itself.